Couple working on their finances after learning fun facts about finances

 Another one of our personal finance facts is about how long our bills live.
 American banknotes don’t have a long lifespan to look forward to.
 Most bills, like the $1, $5, and $10 bills, will only last between 4-6 years.
 The larger bills tend to last between 8 and 8.5 years, although $100 bills – likely because they are used less often – age the best, lasting around 15 years.

-6. More Than Half Of U.S. Dollars Are Not In The U.S. At All
+6. More Than Half of U.S. Dollars Are Not in the U.S.

 One of the strangest facts about finance is that foreign countries hold half or more of the available U.S. dollars.
 The U.S. has one of the deepest and most malleable economies, making the dollar extremely common and accepted worldwide.
 This means other countries hold onto dollars for the same reason that some Americans used to hold onto gold – it offers stability in times of economic uncertainty.